 I hope that this website helps to stimulate more interest in this fascinating hobby.
 Quite a few of the bricks lack information - if you can add to the detail please let me know.
 On this website there are bricks from all over the UK and elsewhere, some of which are from the same works but which are quite different.
 I am also very grateful to the many other collectors who have contributed to this site, particularly:

 A.K.A.
-Demik, Brotherglyn, Derek Barker, Carla van Beveren, John Biggs, Don Boldison, the late Arthur Brickman, Martin Briscoe, Christine Brown, Michaela Brown, Ian Castledine, Sarah Chattenton, Andrew Connolly, Richard Cornish, Mark Cranston, Alan Davies, Colin Driver, Eric Flack, Andrew Florey, Simon Fogg, Martyn Fretwell, Nigel Furniss, Bob Gellatly, Graham Hague, Michael Hammett, Melanie Harriman, Stephen Hartland, Darren Haywood, Joseph Hodgkiss, Malcolm Holt, Chris Homer, Benjamin Jones, Richard Blacklaw-Joones, Michael Kilner, Steve Kind, David Kitching, Tom Kitching, Frank Lawson, Tim Lawton, Nigel Mack, Ray Martin, Dan, McVey, Nigel Megson, Colin Mouser, Alan Murray-Rust, Richard Paterson, Simon Patterson, Beverley Pearson, John Pease, Ken Perkins, Darrell Prest, Phillip Rothery, Michael Raybould, George Rutherford, Antony Schofield, Mike Shaw, George Simpson, Ian Sinclair, Mike Stokes, Lawrence Skuse, Alwyn Sparrow, Barbara Sutcliffe, Richard Symonds, Gareth Thomas, Richard Thorpe and Vladimir Smirnov.
+Demik, Brotherglyn, Derek Barker, Davie Barrass, Carla van Beveren, John Biggs, Don Boldison, the late Arthur Brickman, Martin Briscoe, Christine Brown, Michaela Brown, Ian Castledine, Sarah Chattenton, Andrew Connolly, Richard Cornish, Mark Cranston, Alan Davies, Colin Driver, Eric Flack, Andrew Florey, Simon Fogg, Martyn Fretwell, Nigel Furniss, Bob Gellatly, Michael Gibson, Graham Hague, Iain Hambling, Michael Hammett, Melanie Harriman, Stephen Hartland, Darren Haywood, Joseph Hodgkiss, Malcolm Holt, Chris Homer, Phil Jenkins, Benjamin Jones, Richard Blacklaw-Joones, Michael Kilner, Steve Kind, David Kitching, Tom Kitching, Frank Lawson, Tim Lawton, Nigel Mack, Ray Martin, Richard Matthews, Dan McVey, Antony Meadows, Nigel Megson, Colin Mouser, Alan Murray-Rust, Richard Paterson, Simon Patterson, Beverley Pearson, John Pease, Ken Perkins, Darrell Prest, Phillip Rothery, Michael Raybould, George Rutherford, Mike Shaw, George Simpson, Ian Sinclair, Mike Stokes, Lawrence Skuse, Alwyn Sparrow, Barbara Sutcliffe, Richard Symonds, Iain Taylor, Gareth Thomas, Richard Thorpe and Vladimir Smirnov.

 The website is intended to be lightweight with an emphasis on variety.
 It's not an academic exercise intended to cover each and every works and design of brick.
 There is no database or master index.
 Primarily it is a celebration of names and should be treated as such.